 Underground Power in Mosman Park

-In 2002-2003, the Town of Mosman Park successfully implemented underground power to around half of Mosman Park through Western Power’s State Underground Power Program.
+In 2002–2003, approximately half of Mosman Park was converted to underground power through Western Power’s State Underground Power Program.

 • To bring the project forward, the Town would need to pass on significantly more costs to Mosman Park property owners.

-• The Town will undertake financial modelling so that we can provide property owners with more certainty around costs.
+• The Town will undertake financial modelling shortly so that we can provide property owners with more certainty around costs.

 • Community consultation will take place during 2024-25 to determine the level of support to bring U/P forward in Mosman Park.